-For more pumpkin recipes try my Pumpkin & Mushroom Risotto and Pumpkin Nice Cream.
+For more pumpkin recipes try my Pumpkin & Mushroom Risotto and Pumpkin Pasta with Sage.
 Or for more cosy Fall soup recipes check out my Easy Carrot and Coriander Soup and Orzo Soup with Tomato and Chicken.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!

 - Simple ingredients - it's just a case of picking out a high-quality culinary pumpkin and adding some simple seasoning.
 You'll probably have most of the ingredients at home already.

 - Easy to make - just roast, simmer for 10 mins, blend, adjust the seasoning and enjoy.

 - Full of pumpkin flavour - With a little honey, nutmeg, salt and pepper to enhance the pumpkin's natural deliciousness.